jfriant/snipe-it-collector/README.md

 # snipe-it-collector
 Single-script agent to create new Assets in a Snipe-IT database

 The API key and base URL for your server need to be in a file called "config.json".

-There are also a few other values required to be able to create an Asset Model if necessary:
+IMPORTANT: if you want to use the script to create an Asset Model before adding the asset, you must fill in the values for asset_manufacturer_id and asset_category_id that match the ID of the defaults you want to use.

+For example, you would create a new manufacturer under Settings -> Manufacturers, make a note of the ID of the new record and fill in that value here.
+The same can be done for category (Settings -> Categories).

+The Field Set is optional and can be used to create the asset model with a custom field (Settings -> Custom Fields).

 ```json
 {